giantswarm/docs/sources/reference/registry.md

 <p class="lastmod">Last edited on November 13, 2014 by Marian Steinbach</p>

-Giant Swarm provides you a protected registry to deposit and deploy your [Docker](https://docker.com/) images.
-Here we give you the information you need to login and push images to our registry and use these images within your applications.

 ## TL;DR

-Login to Giant Swarms registry:
+Login to the Giant Swarm registry:
 ```
 $ docker login https://registry.giantswarm.io
 ```

-Using an image of the private registry in the swarm.json:
+Using an image of the private registry in an swarm.json:
 ```
 {
     "component_name": "upstream",